Amazon faces labor complaint over failure to bargain with union

-July 13 (Reuters) - Amazon.com AMZN.O was hit with a complaint on Wednesday for allegedly refusing to bargain with a New York workers' union, a spokesperson for the National Labor Relations Board (NLRB) said.
+July 12 (Reuters) - Amazon.com AMZN.O was hit with a complaint on Wednesday over allegedly refusing to bargain with a New York workers union, a spokesperson for the National Labor Relations Board (NLRB) said.

 The NLRB general counsel, which acts as a prosecutor, is seeking remedies that include ordering Amazon to bargain in good faith with the union representing workers at its JFK8 facility in the New York City borough of Staten Island, a spokesperson for the labor relations board said.